dse3101-2320/04-workshop/src/04-workshop.md

 - It’s important to keep your API key private.

-- In the code below, my API key is saved as `Sys.getenv("FRED_KEY")`.
+- In the code below, my API key is retrieved in `Sys.getenv("FRED_KEY")`.
 This is one way to keep the API key secret.
   You can find out more about it [here](https://daattali.gitbooks.io/stat545-ubc-github-io/content/bit003_api-key-env-var.html).

 ``` r